Stan-l-e-y/RemindMe/README.md

 ### First:

-1. clone the repo
+1. Clone the repo
-2. cd into the repo
+2. `cd` into the repo
-3. install the dependancies
+3. Install the dependancies

 ```bash
 cd RemindMe